SilverButterflies/RulesOfConversation/README.md

 The last case seems bizarre to the uninitiated.
 The reasoning is that if the interlocutor is violating a maxim but not making any effort to hide it, then they must want you to see it, by the assumption that they are a rational being.
 Then, as they are assumed to know you are a rational being too, you can infer _why_ they are violating said maxim, without them having to _tell_ you explicitly.
 Thus, flouting a maxim can be used to communicate secret information between interlocutors.

+Each maxim has many sub-maxims, and each sub-maxim can be violated in many ways.
+To see excellent examples of each, it is best to read Logic and Conversation by H.P.
+Grice.
+However, when you are walking among the humans, it is much more useful to learn how to apply the above information to tap into the secret information.

+## Words that have no intrinsic meaning
+What does "Hello" mean?
+It is not a noun or a verb or an adjective, and yet pretty much every language has a word for it.
+It is the same with "Bye", "Please", "Thank you", and many others.
+These words are special because they can _only_ communicate secret information.
+Furthermore, as many of us are not aware of this secret information, it is a frequent mistake to simply stop using them.